My Plantiful Cooking

 🥜How to serve

-• Dessert hummus - If you have yet to try sweet hummus, you are definitely missing out!
+• Dessert hummus - If you have yet to try sweet hummus, you are missing out!
 Try spreading some dark chocolate hummus or cookie dough hummus onto your pancakes.

 ❄Storing suggestions